-Large Cap Index Equity Managers - Investment is passively managed and is made using commingled funds.
+- Large Cap Index Equity Managers Investment is passively managed and is made using commingled funds.
 As such, the investment guidelines are governed by the fund's prospectus.
-Permissible investments at S&P 500 Index commingled funds or exchange-traded funds ("ETFs").
+Permissible investments at S&P 500 Index or Russell 1000 commingled funds or exchange-traded funds ("ETFs"). - Large Cap Managers Investment is made using commingled funds.
+As such, the investment guidelines are governed by the fund's prospectus.
+The portfolio will actively allocate assets across the equity, fixed income and cash markets of the U.S. The assets of the portfolio may be invested in securities, derivatives and a combination of other collective funds.
+Long and short positions in financial futures, options on financial futures, index options, exchange-traded options and over-the-counter options, may be used.